Skip to content

 text

-This pattern is very common in real-world engineering.
-GUI frameworks (Qt's signal-slot mechanism under certain configurations), game engine event systems, and network library callback mechanisms all face similar problems—an event source should not prevent the destruction of an event consumer. weak_ptr exactly provides this "loosely coupled" observation semantics.
+This pattern is very common in actual engineering.
+GUI frameworks (Qt's signal-slot mechanism in certain configurations), game engine event systems, and network library callback mechanisms all face similar problems—the event source should not prevent the destruction of the event consumer. weak_ptr provides exactly this "loosely coupled" observation semantics.

 Another classic application scenario for weak_ptr is caching.
-The core semantic of a cache is: entries in the cache can be reclaimed at any time—if no one is using an entry, delete it to free memory. weak_ptr is naturally suited to express this semantic: the cache stores weak_ptr, and when a user retrieves an entry, they temporarily obtain a shared_ptr via lock().
+The core semantic of a cache is: entries in the cache can be reclaimed at any time—if no one is using them, delete them to free memory. weak_ptr is naturally suited to express this semantics: the cache stores weak_ptr, and users temporarily acquire a shared_ptr via lock() when accessing.

 cpp